Irshadahamed01/Machine-Learning/README.md

 Evaluation Metric :  Root-Mean-Squared-Error (RMSE):0.459107

 ## Diabetes prediction using SVM
- Datasets grain from kaggle and I have used 80% data for model training and 20% form testing.
+ Datasets grained from kaggle and I have used 80% data for model training and 20% form testing.
  Model has the accuracy of 84.24 for both testing and training accuracy